typelevel/feral/README.md

    Cats Effect takes this a step further by establishing [semantics for _asynchronous_ programming](https://typelevel.org/cats-effect/docs/typeclasses) (aka "laws") and guaranteeing them across the JVM and JS.
 In fact, the initial testing of these semantics on Scala.js revealed a [fundamental fairness issue](https://github.com/scala-js/scala-js/issues/4129) that culminated in [the deprecation](http://www.scala-js.org/news/2021/12/10/announcing-scalajs-1.8.0/#new-compiler-warnings-with-broad-applicability) of the default global `ExecutionContext` in Scala.js.
 As a replacement, the [`MacrotaskExecutor` project](https://github.com/scala-js/scala-js-macrotask-executor) was extracted from Cats Effect and is now the official recommendation for all Scala.js applications.
 Cats Effect `IO` is specifically optimized to take advantage of the `MacrotaskExecutor`'s fairness properties while maximizing throughput and performance.

-   Besides the focus on performance, `IO` also has features to enrich the observability and debuggability of your JavaScript applications during development.
-    * [Tracing and enhanced exceptions](https://typelevel.org/cats-effect/docs/tracing) that enable you to follow the execution graph of a process in your program, even across asynchronous boundaries.
-    * [Fiber dumps](https://github.com/typelevel/cats-effect/releases/tag/v3.3.0) to introspect the traces of _all_ the concurrent processes in your program at a given time.
+   `IO` also has features to enrich the observability and debuggability of your JavaScript applications during development.
+[Tracing and enhanced exceptions](https://typelevel.org/cats-effect/docs/tracing) capture the execution graph of a process in your program, even across asynchronous boundaries, while [fiber dumps](https://github.com/typelevel/cats-effect/releases/tag/v3.3.0) enable you to introspect the traces of _all_ the concurrent processes in your program at any given time.

 3. **Your favorite Typelevel libraries are already designed for Scala.js.**

    Thanks to the platform-independent semantics, software built using abstractions from Cats Effect and other Typelevel libraries can often be easily cross-compiled for Scala.js.
-One spectacular example of this is [skunk](https://github.com/tpolecat/skunk), a data access library for Postgres that was never intended to compile to JavaScript.
+One spectacular example of this is [skunk](https://github.com/tpolecat/skunk), a data access library for Postgres that was never intended to target JavaScript.
 However, due to its whole-hearted adoption of purely functional asynchronous programming, today it also runs on Node.js with _virtually no changes to its source code_.

    In practice, this means you can directly transfer your knowledge and experience writing Scala for the JVM to writing Scala.js and in many cases _share code_ with your JVM applications.
 The following libraries offer _identical_ APIs across the JVM and JS platforms:
     * [Cats](https://github.com/typelevel/cats) and [Cats Effect](https://github.com/typelevel/cats-effect) for purely functional, asynchronous programming